pluralsight/guides/published/front-end-javascript/build-an-angular-2-application-that-displays-wallpapers-using-the-reddit-api/article.md

     .catch(error => console.log(error));

 ```
 There are a few things to note here: We import [RxJs](https://github.com/Reactive-Extensions/RxJS), which will let us use observables later on in the application.
-We are including <code>HTTP_PROVIDERS</code> from the Angular 2 http library in order to construct HTTP requests to Reddit's API.
+We are including <code>HTTP_PROVIDERS</code> from the Angular 2 HTTP library in order to construct HTTP requests to Reddit's API.

 The last thing we import is the root component, <code>AppComponent</code>, that we are going create in the next step.